Learning-and-Intelligent-Systems/stacking/doc/overview.md

 ## Task and Motion Planning

 The `tamp` folder has the two key pddl files. `domain_stacking.pddl` defines the predicates and the actions. `stream_stacking.pddl` defines the streams, which generate values to satify the actions.
 The various streams are implemented in `tamp/primitives.py`.
 Within these streams, for this pick and place example, we opt to define grasp sets via TSRs and execute path planning with a bi-directional RRT.
 These are not significant (truly, they were made out of convenience) and thus could be swapped with any grasp set definition and path planner.

+## Planning and Learning ROS Servers

+The `stacking_ros` folder contains a ROS package with utilities to help split up active learning, task and motion planning, and execution into separate software nodes.
+These could be run on different terminals or even across different machines provided they are on the same network.

+Refer to [the `stacking_ros` README](../stacking_ros/README.md) for more information.